 In general, a company’s internal management is governed by:

-• the provisions of the Corporations Act that apply to that type of company (known as “replaceable rules”);
+• the Corporations Act provisions that apply to that type of company (called “replaceable rules”);

-• a constitution (or a memorandum and articles of association in the case of a company formed before 1 July 1998 that has not adopted a constitution); or
+• a constitution (or a memorandum and articles of association for a company formed before 1 July 1998 that has not adopted a constitution); or

 • a combination of both.